PurumPurumpumpum/TSAnomalyDetection/README.md

 # TSAnomalyDetection
-search for time series anomalies in bank statements
+Anomaly Detection in Time Series in bank statements
+## Data
+The Central Bank of the Russian Federation https://cbr.ru/banking_sector/otchetnost-kreditnykh-organizaciy/